 Finally, IANNA maintains records about Internet protocol parameters.
 These ensure that protocols remain compatible and provide a baseline for further development.

-The IETT is the chief organization in charge of furthering and promoting various standards instrumental in maintaining and expanding the Internet's underlying architecture.
+The IETF is the chief organization in charge of furthering and promoting various standards instrumental in maintaining and expanding the Internet's underlying architecture.
 It's a non-profit with an open approach that invites stakeholders to voice concerns and contribute to regularly published technical standards.

 We also have IETT to thank for developing DNS and IPSec.
 The Domain Name System allows for the naming, categorization, and identification of Internet resources and connected devices.
 Internet Protocol Security is the prerequisite for creating secure connections like the ones used by virtual private networks.